Asura (2015 film): Plot

-Dharma successfully protects Harika, the hangman's mother, and the magistrate's son.
+Meanwhile, Dharma successfully protects Harika, the hangman's mother, and the magistrate's son.
 Then, the human rights commission gives a severe charge on Dharma and suspends him for a temporary period, while the human rights investigation continues.
 After a few days, Dharma goes to a secret hideout to meet a wounded Muthyammanna and says that actually, Charlie was dead earlier after kidnapping Harika.
-The hangman and magistrate inform him that their family members were also kidnapped.
-Then he makes a plan to save them from the evil clutches, so he said that Charlie was alive because of a technical issue in the mission and arranged a former criminal to act as Charlie.
+The hangman and magistrate informed him that their family members were also kidnapped.
+Then, he makes a plan to save them from the evil clutches, so he said that Charlie was alive because of a technical issue in the mission and arranged a former criminal to act as Charlie.
 The plan was successful when the people were attacked on the police.

 Dharma then tells his previous conversation with Charlie.
 After knowing Charlie's plans through Saira, Dharma meets Charlie in the meeting.
-Charlie confesses to Dharma that nobody cannot stop him from escaping.
-He makes a deal with Pandu for giving diamonds, then Dharma asks, "If you may be cheated by them, then what will you do?"
-Charlie replies by saying he cannot be cheated by anyone because the diamonds were in a safe which can be opened through his fingerprint, which was located in a secret place.
+Charlie announced to Dharma that nobody could stop him from escaping from jail.
+He also reveals his deal with Pandu to Dhama, and Dharma asks, "If you may be cheated by them, then what will you do?"
+Charlie replies by saying he can not be cheated by anyone because the diamonds were in a safe, which can be opened through his fingerprint, which was located in a secret place.

 After Charlie's death, the hangman cuts Charlie's hand.
 Dharma finds out the place through Saira, possesses Charlie's diamonds, and sends the diamonds secretly to Charlie's stepmother.
-He reveals the entire story and keeps it as a secret.
+He reveals the entire story and keeps it a secret.
 The diamonds will be used for a good purpose, which an NGO is going to launched by Charlie's stepmother.
 After hearing this, Muthyammanna dies.

-With Harika's help, Dharma finishes his poetry work successfully; at the same time, he gets a call from his higher officials to rejoining in the service as a jailor.
-Harika asks Dharma what he will name his book, to which Dharma decides "Asura", because his department calls him like that, so he named the book with an inspiration of that nature.
+Later, with Harika's help, Dharma finishes his poetry work successfully; at the same time, he gets a call from his higher officials to rejoin in the service as a jailor.
+Then Harika asks Dharma what he will name his book, to which Dharma christens "Asura," because his department calls him like that, so he named the book with an inspiration of that nature.